citusdata/citus_docs/develop/api_guc.rst

 Reference table shards must be placed on all nodes which have distributed tables.
 By default, reference table shards are copied to a node at node activation time, that is, when such functions as :ref:`citus_add_node` or :ref:`citus_activate_node` are called.
-However node activation might be an inconvenient time to copy the placements, because it can take a long time when there are large reference tables.
+However, node activation might be an inconvenient time to copy the placements, because it can take a long time when there are large reference tables.